2014 Fall Term in Brazil

 Students should plan their academic coursework for the year to avoid course overloads.
 If students choose to pursue a study abroad experience that takes them into a credit overload, those will lead to additional overload fees owed to the college and billed during the student's final term of that academic year.

 Program Cost compared to Fall Term on campus: On campus costs for Fall Term, including housing and meals for the term, are estimated at $17,000.
-If we calculate the Brazil program fee of $15,650 and an estimate of $1700 for room & board on campus for the first half of Fall term which is spent on campus, the total cost for the Brazil term for a student living on campus would be $17,050.
+If we calculate the Brazil program fee of $15,650 and an estimate of $1700 for room & board during the first half of Fall term which is spent on campus, the total cost for the Brazil term for a student living on campus would be $17,050.
 A total of $50 more than staying on campus for the fall term.
-With Augie Choice, that means a student could expect a savings of $1,950 (some of which would be used for food & discretionary spending in Brazil.)
+With Augie Choice, that means a student could expect a savings of between $1,500 and $1,950 (some of which would be used for food & discretionary spending in Brazil.)
 Students living off campus will need to arrange for their absence, but may save even more by participating, depending on their housing arrangements.

 Program cost includes: Tuition, Airfare, ground transportation, program excursions, accommodations, Salvador homestays (with meals), group meals, and health insurance.

 Program cost does not include: On-campus housing costs for the first five weeks of Fall Term, visas for entry tro Brazil ($200), individual meals in Rio or Salvador, discretionary spending in Brazil.
 We estimate an additional out-of-pocket budget of $500-1,000 for meals and discretionary spending.
 Additional housing costs depend on student housing arrangements for on-campus or off-campus housing and a meal plan (if appropriate).

 Financial Aid: Students participating in this program are eligible for the same grants, scholarships and loan eligibility while abroad as they would be for this trimester on campus.
 When billed for the program each student will receive a detailed billing statement which reduces the cost of the program in accordance with the student's anticipated financial assistance.